pedromctech/gitlab-rescue/README.md

     -V, --version
             Prints version information

+    -a, --all
+            List all varibles.
+By default, this command only load first 20 variables (https://docs.gitlab.com/ee/api/README.html#offset-based-pagination).

         --from-all-if-missing
-            If variables are not found in defined environment (-e option), try with "All" environment.
+            If variables are not found in defined environment (-e option), try searching in "All" environment.

 OPTIONS:
     -e, --environment <ENVIRONMENT>